Stem Cell Signaling OA Knee Pain Overview

 First line treatments for osteoarthritis of the knee are acetaminophen (Tylenol) and nonsteroidal anti-inflammatories (NSAIDs) such as Ibuprofen, Naproxen, and Aleve.
 When patients become unresponsive to these therapies, stronger options will be considered.
 These typically are cortisone injections into the knee or hyaluronic acid injections for lubrication of the knee joint.
 The final option available after everything else has stopped providing relief is a total or partial knee replacement.

-Stem Cell therapy OA knee pain treatments fill that huge gap in standard of care and give patients a new therapeutic option to consider before knee replacement surgery.
-Instead, of trying to manage the osteoarthritis, stem cell injections aim to reverse and restore the integrity of the joint.
-This is done by regenerating cartilage inside the damage arthritic joint, and by strengthening the tendons and ligaments that support the knee joint.
+Regenerative allograft pain treatments fill that huge gap in standard of care and give patients a new therapeutic option to consider before knee replacement surgery.
+Instead, of trying to manage the osteoarthritis, regenerative injections aim to reverse and restore the integrity of the joint.
+This is done by strengthening cartilage inside the damage arthritic joint, and by strengthening the tendons and ligaments that support the knee joint.
 Through normal wear and tear of aging, the joints ligaments and tendons become stretched out and essentially weak.
 This then creates more mobility in the joint and more bone on bone and cartilage on cartilage interaction and grinding.
 Over time, this grinding weakens the the joint and pain gradually begins increasing.
-By treating the whole joint, including the supporting ligaments and tendons, we are able to minimize and prevent the grinding down of the joint while simultaneously improving blood flow into the space.
-This comprehensive approach to joint restoration provides long term pain relief and restores structural integrity of the knee.
+By treating the whole joint, including the supporting ligaments and tendons, we are able to minimize and prevent the grinding down of the joint while simultaneously improving blood flow into the space and modulating local inflammation in the joint.
+This comprehensive approach to joint restoration provides long term pain relief and improves structural integrity of the knee.